Rewordin

 The cost of employee turnover extends far beyond recruiting and onboarding.
 When a valued employee leaves, organizations face productivity losses, institutional knowledge gaps, and the emotional impact on remaining team members.

 Employee turnover costs organizations an average of 50-200% of the employee's annual salary.
 For skilled and specialized roles, this can exceed $150,000 per hire.
+For the full cost-by-role breakdown, quit rates by industry, and the top reasons people actually leave, see our 2026 employee turnover statistics guide.
 Recognition programs directly combat this by increasing emotional commitment and creating stronger bonds between employees and their organizations.

 Explore our detailed guides on employee retention strategies and how to improve retention for actionable frameworks.